logo dark peach

 Address: Øster Voldgade 4A, 1350 København.
 The entrance to the castle is on Øster Voldgade Street, which was highly un-intuitive for me and took forever to find.

-Hours: Open daily from 10am to 4pm.
+Hours: Open daily from 10am to 4pm, but with some variation.
 Verify the current opening hours before you go.

 Walk Strøget street and see Christiansborg Palace's Stables